bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 def has(cap: str) -> bool
 ```

 Checks if the terminal has a given capability.
-Replaces `tty_term_has`.

 <a id="bittty.tcaps.Terminal.get_string"></a>